pkibbey/pkibbey.github.io/src/content/projects/mixing-music.md

 Ableton makes this process even more rewarding with its intuitive tools.
 Whether it’s warping a vocal sample to perfectly fit the tempo or experimenting with transitions between tracks, it always feels fresh and exciting.
 And the best part?
 There are no rules—just endless possibilities.

 Mixing dance music isn’t just a hobby for me; it’s a form of therapy.
 It’s a reminder to listen, to find harmony in the chaos, and to celebrate the small moments when everything comes together just right.

+### Project Overview

+Created a comprehensive digital music production environment that combines hardware and software solutions for professional audio production.